 Which skin types are best for Microneedling acne scars?

 Microneedling is an effective acne scar treatment for all skin types and tones.
 It relies on the body’s ability to create new collagen in order to heal pre-existing scars, so skin type does not change the success of the treatment.
 However, the type of acne scar and amount of inflammation is an important factor when determining if microneedling is right for you.
 If you have active breakouts, experience rosacea or eczema, or are currently pregnant, microneedling is unlikely to work for you.

 How often should you have Microneedling for acne scars?

 You should be able to safely undergo microneedling for acne scarring once every 4-6 weeks.
 You will need to wait at least four weeks to ensure that the new collagen regrowth has time to be effective.
 You may also require a few microneedling treatment sessions for the best results, depending on how bad your acne scars are prior to treatment.
+On average, Dr. Green recommends 4 to 6 treatments to ensure the desirable results.
 Dr. Green will work with you to determine an optimal treatment schedule for you, depending on your particular needs.

 Before & After photo of patient with PRP, V-beam and Microneedling treatment